Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/media/src/media.rst

 - :func:`RTPlayer_PrepareAsync(…)` is an asynchronous function, application should not call :func:`RTPlayer_Start(…)` until receiving ``RTPlayerCallback.OnRTPlayerStateChanged(…, …, RTPLAYER_PREPARED)``.

 For http source, the RTPlayer will continuously check the downloaded data and update the downloaded percentage to monitors via ``RTPlayerCallback.OnRTPlayerInfo(…, …, RTPLAYER_INFO_BUFFERING_INFO_UPDATE)``.
 When the downloaded data is enough, the RTPlayer will trigger ``RTPlayerCallback.OnRTPlayerStateChanged (…, …, RTPLAYER_PREPARED)`` and application can start the playback.
-The detailed principle is shown as in Figure 1-3.
+The detailed principle is shown as below.

 .. figure:: ../figures/media_http_source_stream_buffering_principle_during_starting.svg
    :scale: 120%
    :align: center

-   Figure 1-3 HttpSource stream buffering principle during starting
+   HttpSource stream buffering principle during starting

 During playback, if the remaining downloaded data is not enough, the RTPlayer will trigger ``RTPlayerCallback.OnRTPlayerInfo(…, …, RTPLAYER_INFO_BUFFERING_START)``.
 Application can update user display interfaces to indicate users that the current network status is poor.
 During this time, the RTPlayer will continuously check the downloaded data and update the downloaded percentage to monitors via ``RTPlayerCallback.OnRTPlayerInfo(…, …, RTPLAYER_INFO_BUFFERING_INFO_UPDATE)``.
 When the downloaded data is enough, the RTPlayer will trigger ``RTPlayerCallback.OnRTPlayerInfo(…, …, RTPLAYER_INFO_BUFFERING_END)`` and application can resume the playback.
-The detailed principle is shown as in Figure 1-4.
+The detailed principle is shown as below.

 .. figure:: ../figures/media_http_source_stream_buffering_principle_during_playing.svg
    :scale: 120%
    :align: center

-   Figure 1-4 HttpSource stream buffering principle during playing
+   HttpSource stream buffering principle during playing

 Interfaces
 --------------------